Nanny Taxes & Payroll in Michigan

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Michigan’s state minimum wage of $10.33/hour applies.
-This rate will increase to $10.56/hour on January 1, 2025 and then to $12.46/hour on February 21, 2025.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Michigan’s minimum wage rate of $13.73/hour applies.
+This rate increases to $15/hour on January 1, 2027.

-Household employees in Michigan are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime pay is not required for live-in employees.
+Household employees in Michigan must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees or when work is performed on a holiday.

-In Michigan, the new employer SUI (state unemployment insurance) rate is 2.70 percent on each employee’s first $9,500 of wages.
+In Michigan, the new employer SUI (state unemployment insurance) rate is 2.7 percent on the first $9,500 of each employee’s wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance

-Household employers in Michigan must have a workers’ compensation policy for any employee except those employed for less than 35 hours per week for 13 weeks or longer during the preceding 52 weeks.
+Household employers in Michigan must have a workers’ compensation policy for any employee, except those employed for less than 35 hours per week for 13 or more weeks during the preceding 52 weeks.
 Get a quote on workers’ compensation insurance.

 Earned Sick Time Act

-Accrual begins on February 21, 2025, or upon commencement of the employee’s employment, whichever is later.
-An employer may require a new worker to wait until the 90th calendar day after commencing employment before using accrued earned sick time.
+An employer may require a new worker to wait until the 120th calendar day after commencing employment before using accrued earned sick time.

 Paid sick time can be used for: